 - be proportionate, consistent and responsive - find a constructive solution for everyone - stop the bullying from happening again - restore the relationships between the students involved.

-Our member schools acknowledge that school staff owe a duty of care to students to take reasonable steps to reduce the risk of reasonably foreseeable harm, which can include harm that may be caused by bullying behaviour.
+Wodonga South Primary School acknowledges that school staff owe a duty of care to students to take reasonable steps to reduce the risk of reasonably foreseeable harm, which can include harm that may be caused by bullying behaviour.